CORONAVIRUS: Important Information

 if nanny's salary is reduced as a result of these changes, they may be eligible for support through the welfare system, including Universal Credit

-It is intended for the Coronavirus Job Retention Scheme to run for at least 3 months from 1 March 2020, but this will be extended if necessary.
+It is intended for the new Coronavirus Job Retention Scheme to run from November until the end of September 2021; but this may be subject to change.
 Please see this link for more info: https://www.gov.uk/government/publications/guidance-to-employers-and-businesses-about-covid-19.

 Nanny being sick/self-isolation